sip-li/docker-kazoo/README.md

 * `RABBITMQ_PASS`: interpolated as such `"amqp://user:pass@host:5672"` and used for all `uri` keys in the `amqp` section or the `amqp_uri` keys in the `zone` section of `config.ini`.
 Defaults to `guest`.

-* `KAZOO_AMQP_HOSTS`: comma delimited list of hostnames or ip addresses that are split on comma's, interpolated as such `"amqp://{user}:{pass}@{host}:5672"`, and used to build a list of `amqp_uri`'s' for the `zone` section of `config.ini`.
+* `RABBITMQ_HOSTS`: comma delimited list of hostnames or ip addresses that are split on comma's, interpolated as such `"amqp://{user}:{pass}@{host}:5672"`, and used to build a list of `amqp_uri`'s' for the `zone` section of `config.ini`.
 Defaults to `rabbitmq`.

 ## Extra tools
 ### In container
-There is a binary called [kazoo-tool](kazoo-tool) in `~/bin`.
+There is a binary called [kazoo-tool](build/kazoo-tool) in `~/bin`.
 It contains the useful functions such as remote_console, upgrade, etc found in the original kazoo service file.
 Since using service files in a docker container is largely a very bad idea, I've extracted the useful functions and adapted them to work in the container environment.

 ### Outside container
-In the `scripts` directory, there are two scripts: `do-kube`, and `do-local` that allow you to run a sup command on a local or remote instance of kazoo as well as the basic initialization commands for a new kazoo cluster.
+In the [scripts](scripts) directory, there are two scripts: `do-kube`, and `do-local` that allow you to run a sup command on a local or remote instance of kazoo as well as the basic initialization commands for a new kazoo cluster.
 Run either command without arguments for usage.

 ## Usage